 Filed: December 20, 2001

 1 General Laws c.
-152. § 11A. gives an imaprtial medical examiner's report the effect of "prima facie evidence [with regard to the medical issues] contained therein," and expressly prohibits the indtroduction of other medical testimony unless the jduge finds that additiona; medical testimony is required due to the complexity of the medical issues involved or the inadequacy of the report.
+152. § 11A. gives an impartial medical examiner's report the effect of "prima facie evidence [with regard to the medical issues] contained therein," and expressly prohibits the introduction of other medical testimony unless the judge finds that additional; medical testimony is required due to the complexity of the medical issues involved or the inadequacy of the report.
 See O'Brien's Case, 424 Mass.
 16 (1996).

 2 The administrative judge allowed additional medical evidence due to his determination of the complexity of the medical issues.
 (Dec.
 4.)
 Along with the § 11A doctor's deposition, three additional doctors were deposed, including a physician hired by the employee for psychiatric evaluation, whose deposition is subject of this appeal.
 Also admitted into evidence were four additional physicians' reports as well as a number of hospital physical therapy rehabilitation reports.
 (Dec.
 4.)